 One of the simplest ways to demotivate your child is to judge them.
 When you judge everything that your child does, and label them as ‘good’, ‘bad’, or ‘not good enough’, your child will become wary of trying anything new.
 When you stop judging and labeling, your kid will not be afraid to try something new.

-14. Sometimes, the big picture helps!
+14. Help them see the big picture

 “Why do I have to do math?”
 “I hate gym class!”
 “I hate exams!”

 Children often say such things because they focus on the present moment and not on the big picture.
 Math may not seem as useful at the time, but learning the subject at school can lay the foundation for many careers that the child may want to pursue.
 As much as the child hates going to school, he will understand the benefits of it when you tell him how he can benefit from an education.
 Sit and explain to them how these small things add up to the bigger picture.

 And, sometimes, there is no better way of motivating the child than by indulging in some fun.